Bayfordbury Observatory is the University of Hertfordshire's teaching observatory for astronomy and astrophysics.

 Since 2010 the University has used the Bayfordbury campus as its atmospherics remote sensing observatory.

-Operated by the Centre for Atmospheric and Instrumentation Research (CAIR), remote sensing instruments currently installed include:
+Operated by the Centre for Atmospheric and Climate Physics Research (CACP), remote sensing instruments currently installed include:

 - Infrared radiometers

-When the University of Hertfordshire was looking for a site for their new observatory in 1969, Bayfordbury was chosen as the best option.
+When the Hatfield Polytechnic (which later became the University of Hertfordshire) was looking for a site for their new observatory in 1969, Bayfordbury was chosen as the best option.

-The observatory is set in the 372 acre Bayfordbury estate, near Hertford.
+The observatory is set in the 372 acre Bayfordbury estate, near Hertford, composed largely of university-owned woodland and Grade II listed parkland.
 The surrounding countryside helps with dark, steady skies for our optical telescopes, and less interference for our radio telescopes.

 Whilst many universities are set it cities with large amounts of light pollution and have the telescopes set within them, Bayfordbury is situated far enough away from the town of Hatfield to escape the glare of street lights and allowing us to be one of the most capable teaching observatories in the country.